-Healthy life expectancy: Scotland
+Healthy life expectancy: Scotland (new data this update) Males

-Chart 1 and the accompanying Table 1 (69KB) show the patterns for life expectancy (LE) and healthy life expectancy (HLE) at birth for males in Scotland, over the period 1980 to 2010.
-In addition to the 1-year period data which indicate trends over the full 31 years, more robust 5-year period data for 1999-2003 are shown for comparison.
+Chart 1 and the accompanying Table 1 (56KB) show the patterns for life expectancy (LE) and healthy life expectancy (HLE) at birth for males in Scotland, over the period 1980 to 2012.
+In addition to the 1-year period data which indicate trends over the full 33 years, more robust 5-year period data for 1999-2003 are shown for comparison.
 95% confidence intervals are presented to give some indication of the stability of the estimates.

-- Estimates of male LE at birth based on single years of data increased from 68.7 years in 1980 to 76.3 years in 2010; an increase of 7.6 years overall (or 11% of the 1980 figure). - Estimates of male HLE at birth based on single years are quite variable, but like LE demonstrate an overall upward trend.
+- Estimates of male LE at birth based on single years of data increased from 68.7 years in 1980 to 76.9 years in 2012; an increase of 8.2 years overall (or 11.9% of the 1980 figure). - Estimates of male HLE at birth based on single years are quite variable, but like LE demonstrate an overall upward trend.
 HLE increased from 62.6 years in 1980 to 68.1 years in 2008; an increase of 5.5 years overall (or 9% of the 1980 figure).
 Estimates of HLE from 2009 onwards are not comparable with earlier years due to a major change in the self-assessed health (SAH) question.
-For further discussion, please see the technical paper (279KB), section 1.4.3. - Male HLE at birth based on the new SAH question was estimated to be 60.0 years in 2009 and 59.5 years in 2010 (figures not significantly different).
-Some fluctuation between years is to be expected. - Chart 1 shows a slight divergence of the trends for males in LE and HLE at birth between 1980 and 2008.
+For further discussion, please see the HLE technical paper (section 1.4.3). - Male HLE at birth based on the new SAH question was estimated to be 60.0 years in 2009 and 59.4 years in 2012 (figures not significantly different). - Chart 1 shows a slight divergence of the trends for males in LE and HLE at birth between 1980 and 2008.
 As explained in the HLE introduction page, this is undesirable as it indicates that an average male would be expected to spend more years in 'not healthy' health if born in 2008 (7.3 years) than in 1980 (6.2 years).
 This indicates an expansion in morbidity.
 However, the percentage of life expected to be spent in 'healthy' health ((HLE/LE) x 100) is fairly constant over time (around 90%), indicating neither a compression nor an expansion of morbidity when assessed by this measure. - The most robust HLE estimates are based on SAH measured in the Scotland Census.
 The estimate for HLE at birth for the 5-year period 1999-2003 (based on 5 years of data on deaths and population estimates, and SAH from the 2001 Census) agrees closely with the single year figure.
 Unfortunately as 2001 was the first Census to ask about SAH, comparable HLE data cannot be calculated for previous years.
-It is also worth noting that as the 2011 Census used the new SAH question; future HLE estimates based on this will be comparable to the new annual time series from 2009, but not comparable to the old HLE estimate based on the 2001 Census. - The wide confidence intervals for HLE compared to LE reflect the use of survey data for the SAH component of HLE.
+It is also worth noting that as the 2011 Census used the new SAH question, future HLE estimates based on this will be comparable to the new annual time series from 2009, but not comparable to the old HLE estimate based on the 2001 Census. - The wide confidence intervals for HLE compared to LE reflect the use of survey data for the SAH component of HLE.
 They became narrower in 1999 when the Scottish Household Survey (with a larger sample size) became available and was used in place of the General Household Survey.

-Chart 2 and the accompanying Table 2 (65KB) show the corresponding patterns for LE and HLE at birth for females in Scotland, over the 31-year period 1980 to 2010.
-(Note that the chart y axis scale is different from Chart 1.)
+Chart 2 and the accompanying Table 2 (56KB) show the corresponding patterns for LE and HLE at birth for females in Scotland, over the 32-year period 1980 to 2012.